Child Arrangement Solicitors

 Here at Osbornes Law, we are experienced in negotiating arrangements for children after divorce or separation, including international divorce.
 We can help to ensure children continue to see both their parents and extended family members, and that their financial needs are met appropriately.
 Our lawyers have a wealth of experience in creative solutions to best meet your family’s needs.

 The welfare interest of your children must be paramount in any decisions, and if a dispute has to go to court this will be the guiding principle.
 Once we have discussed your circumstances and wishes, we will advise you on the legal position.
 These considerations are wide-ranging, from the age and sex of each child to their own wishes and feelings on matters.
 Older children may have their own interests and needs which must be accommodated.
 For example, we have experience in negotiating arrangements for gifted children whose training programmes and competitive schedules had to be taken into account.

 Agreeing on where children can live and stay

 The living arrangements for children is a significant consideration when parents separate.
 Aside from the emotional aspects, the family home will often be one of the largest assets in the negotiation of a financial settlement after a divorce.

-If you cannot reach an agreement amicably over the children’s living arrangements, then we will advise you on family mediation and how best to prepare for this.
+If you cannot agree amicably over the children’s living arrangements, then we will advise you on family mediation and how best to prepare for this.
 If there is no resolution following mediation, we can advise and represent you during court proceedings.
 In most circumstances, it will be necessary for you to attend mediation before court proceedings can be issued.